More about: Visits to St. Peter's Basilica in Rome

 How much time do you need to visit St. Peter's Basilica?

-If you join a guided tour, you will tour the Basilica in about an hour.
-If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk around the whole Basilica and stop at the main works such as the Baldachin or the Moses.
+If you join a tour of St. Peter's Basilica and the dome, you will tour the Basilica in approximately 1 hour and 45 minutes.
+If you go on your own, you can adjust the time of the visit as you wish, but expect that you will still need about 60 minutes to walk around the entire Basilica and stop at its main works such as the Baldachin or the Moses.

 You can go up to St. Peter's Dome on foot or by combining a section on foot with a lift.
 The climb is not suitable for everyone (there are times when the staircase is narrow and can be a bit claustrophobic) but I assure you that the views are worth it.